cisagov/ScubaConnect/README.md

 All code is provided in terraform for easy installation.
 For use with [ScubaGear](https://github.com/cisagov/ScubaGear) (Microsoft 365), see [`m365`](m365) directory.

-To install GearConnect from PSGallery, open a PowerShell 5 terminal on a Windows computer and install the module:

-* To install its dependencies:

-* To verify that it is installed:

-* To run GearConnect:

-**Note:** Successfully running GearConnect requires certain prerequisites and configuration settings.
-To learn more, read through the sections below.

 ### Getting Started with GogglesConnect

 All code is provided in terraform for easy installation.
 For use with [ScubaGoggles](https://github.com/cisagov/ScubaGoggles) (Google Workspace), see [`gws`](gws) directory.

-To install GogglesConnect from PSGallery, open a PowerShell 5 terminal on a Windows computer and install the module:

-* To install its dependencies:

-* To verify that it is installed:

-* To run GogglesConnect:

-**Note:** Successfully running GogglesConnect requires certain prerequisites and configuration settings.
-To learn more, read through the sections below.

 ## Resources